1977–78 Player's No.6 Trophy: Notes and comments

 7 * Wigan First Team Players continued with their strike over a bonus payment for the JP second round win over New Hunslet.
 Wigan chairman Ken Broome issued a statement saying "The situation is bordering on ridiculous.
 It's beyond money now, it's become a question of whether the players are going to run the club or we are."
 The actual dispute was over just £5 a man, the club having increased the bonus offer from £55 to £70 but the players wanted £75.

 8 * Knowsley Road was the home of St Helens R.F.C. from 1890 until its closure in 2010.
 The final capacity was 17,500 although the record attendance was 35,695 set on 26 December 1949 for a league game between St Helens and Wigan.

-General information for those unfamiliar

-The council of the Rugby Football League voted to introduce a new competition, to be similar to The Football Association and Scottish Football Association's "League Cup".
-It was to be a similar knock-out structure to, and to be secondary to, the Challenge Cup.
-As this was being formulated, sports sponsorship was becoming more prevalent and as a result John Player and Sons, a division of Imperial Tobacco Company, became sponsors, and the competition never became widely known as the "League Cup".

-The competition ran from 1971–72 until 1995–96 and was initially intended for the professional clubs plus the two amateur BARLA National Cup finalists.
-In later seasons the entries were expanded to take in other amateur and French teams.
-The competition was dropped due to "fixture congestion" when Rugby League became a summer sport.

-The Rugby League season always (until the onset of "Summer Rugby" in 1996) ran from around August-time through to around May-time and this competition always took place early in the season, in the autumn, with the final usually taking place in late January.

-The competition was variably known, by its sponsorship name, as the Player's No.6 Trophy (1971–1977), the John Player Trophy (1977–1983), the John Player Special Trophy (1983–1989), and the Regal Trophy in 1989.